CSS RegEx Attribute Selectors

 The second rule says that all the <a> elements with the attribute “accesskey”, who has the value “a”, should have the green color.

-All this rules are 100% accurate as you can see the result.
+All these rules are 100% accurate, as you can see from the result.

 If you are following this article from a PC (desktop or laptop), you can press ALT + A, ALT + B and ALT + C to open those links inside the “Result” frame.